Zaidahamedbaig/Amazon-Clone/README.md

 # Amazon-Clone
 This is the project which contain the clone of amazon website which is build using HTML and CSS.
-You can use Visual Studio Code for better results
+You can use Visual Studio Code for better results.